Jeff181U/Jeff181U/README.md

-### Hi there 👋
+### WAZAAAAAAAAAAAAAAAP
 - 🔭 I’m currently working on "AmazonHg"
 - 🌱 I’m currently learning Object-Oriented Programing
-- 👯 I’m looking to collaborate on Embended Sistem projects
+- 👯 I’m looking to collaborate on Embedded System projects
+-
 <!--
 **Jeff181U/Jeff181U** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.